 Student Health Advisory Committee (SHAC)

 SHAC acts as an advisory body to assist Student Health Center (SHC) staff in providing high quality service to the college student population.
 The committee will provide feedback and make recommendations to the Director of the SHC related to departmental priorities, inclusivity initiatives, and review of services and programs.
 SHAC is currently recruiting new members.
 If you are interested in health and wellness or looking for a great leadership opportunity, SHAC might be the perfect fit.
-To apply, please complete and submit the application form.

-A Thousand Stars program
+A Thousand Stars Program

 "A Thousand Stars" is a program designed to increase awareness about suicide and empower students with valuable knowledge.
 Students learn about warning signs related to suicide, vital resources, self-care, and ways to discuss this with friends and peers in a discrete and sensitive way if there is reason for concern.
 It is important to know, for example, that research has demonstrated that asking about suicide in a caring way does not increase the likelihood of suicide, can reduce distress, and may decrease the likelihood of a completed suicide" (Granello & Granello, 2007; Gould et al., 2005).
-Contact Counseling Services for more information, 924-5910.
+Contact Counseling and Psychological Services for more information, (408) 924-5910.